 He may be one of the region’s most respected economists, but not many know Professor Ng Yew-Kwang took eight years to complete his primary school education in Malaysia.

-The Nanyang Technological University (NTU) professor was one of 37 NTU alumni recently recognised for their contributions to society.
+The Nanyang Technological University (NTU) professor was one of 37 NTU alumni recognised for their contributions to society in 2017.

 Prof Ng was presented with the Nanyang Distinguished Alumni Award at the Nanyang Alumni Awards.